philnichol/hello-fargate/infrastructure/README.md

 - 1 ECS cluster with a single service running
 - Security groups
 - IAM roles
-- CloudWatch alerts for >75% CPU and memory, and if there's ever only 1 or less tasks running
+- CloudWatch alerts for >75% CPU and memory, if there's ever only 1 or less tasks running, or if there's 1 or less healthy targets in the ALB TG.

 ## Backend
 While testing locally the statefile is stored locally, but for a proper environment it would be stored in S3.